Oatrick/HederaXecuter/README.md

-# Micropayment Server
+# Payment Server

-This Micropayment Server is an open source demo application that helps content publishers monetize their work easily.
+This Payment Server is an open source demo application that helps content publishers monetize their work easily.

 It implements a socketio server that listens to `CRYPTOTRANSFER` (socketio) event from `hedera-browser-extension`; and receives a signed CryptoTransfer transaction object from `hedera-browser-extension`.
 On receipt of the signed transaction object, it proxies the transaction object to a node in Hedera Network via a gRPC network call.